tytydraco/yessleep/out/The_Mail_Slot_Part_1.md

 I reach the front of the house carefully stepping on the decaying wooden patio creaking noises as I climb its steps.
 I reach the front door, it is as it always is a splintered wooden door with a rusted mailbox in the middle about chest high.
 With trembling fingers, I gently tugged the letter free.
 The envelope looks old, yellowed with age, the most strange thing is the writing.
 The address seems to be written in a shaky, almost childlike scrawl.
 There was no stamp, only a name that can't be made out.

-**Vasquez:**“This is strange...”
+**Vasquez:** “This is strange...”

 The return address seems to had long since faded into illegibility.
 Clearly this letter has been hanging there forever, but why did I notice it now?
 I shrugged and took the letter with me.
 But then something happened..

 As I turned to head back to the truck, the unusual cold breeze I felt the first time returns, then, a creaking sound froze me in my tracks.
 The unmistakable groan of the mail slot swinging open echoed in the quiet, dead air.
-My heard is pounding in my chest, my breath hitched.
-I stood still, ever nerve in my body screaming at me to run, but something else is seemingly urging me to turn around.
+My heart is pounding in my chest, my breath hitched.
+I stood still, every nerve in my body screaming at me to run, but something else is seemingly urging me to turn around.

 Then, a soft, unnatural sound broke the silence; a chattering noise, like someone clumsily mimicking the call of a cat.
 It was low and throaty, rising and falling in a way that sent a cold shiver down my spine.

 Fear Paralyzed me, I knew something was watching me from the open slot.
 Something that shouldn't be there.
 My mind started racing, imagining eyes; pale, hollow and hungry, peering at me from the darkness within the house.

-**Vasquez:**“Don't look back...”
+**Vasquez:** “Don't look back...”

 I whispered this to myself, my voice barely more than a breath.